MicrosoftDocs/azure-docs/articles/attestation/authoringandsigningpolicy.md

 2. Optionally to sign the policy, currently Azure Attestation supports the following algorithms:

-  a.
+  -a.
 None – When you don’t want to sign the policy payload

-  b.
+  -b.
 RS256 – Supported algorithm to sign the policy payload

 3. Upload the JWT and validate the policy (See “Policy management” section of this document)

-  a.
+  -a.
 If the policy file is free of syntax errors the policy file gets accepted by the service.

-  b.
+  -b.
 If the policy file contains syntax errors the policy file will be rejected by the service.

 ## Signing the policy